niall-byrne/rpi-media-centre/README.md

 ## Configuration

 A series `RPI` prefixed environment variables can be used to customize the behaviour of the managed services.
-These values can be stored in an `.rpi` file to persist configuration.
+These values can be stored in an `.rpi/config` file to persist configuration.

 It is imperative to keep this file secure, as it generally will contain sensitive values:
-   - `$ chmod 600 .rpi`
+   - `$ chmod 600 .rpi/config`

 ### Global Configuration